Case studies

 Kensington Royal Palace commissioned Schoolzone to review their schools offering in 2019 via a survey to trips organisers within 50 miles of the palace.
 We provided recommendations about which aspects of the offering would be most attractive to schools, when to run events and what kinds of supporting resources would be most important, as well as suggesting how curriculum coverage might be leveraged to provide more incentive to schools to attend.

 West Midlands Museum Development Trust represent 10 museums.
-They commissioned Schoolzone to survey local schools to find out what their requirements were for local museum when taking school visits.
+They commissioned Schoolzone to survey local schools to find out what their requirements were for local museums when taking school visits.
 We also reviewed all their education materials and ran a research forum with local teachers that provided a means by which representatives from all 10 museums could ask for more detailed and specific feedback on their education offerings.
 We provided detailed recommendations, both about general school requirements, how museums might improve their offerings and about possible collaborations that would help schools reduce the barriers to attendance.

-UK Parliament have a unique schools’ offering and wanted to check its relevance to school needs as well as to evaluate the four main print resources covering Key Stages 1 – 5.
+UK Parliament have a unique schools offering and wanted to check its relevance to school needs as well as to evaluate the four main print resources covering Key Stages 1 – 5.
 Schoolzone conducted an online survey and used the data gathered to recruit for a series of online focus groups.
 We also placed resources with our evaluation team (seven for each key stage) and submitted separate reports with recommendations for future development for each key stage.

 The National Army Museum undertook a complete review of their schools offering following significant investment from the Lottery Fund.
 Schoolzone analysed visitor numbers, website visitor data, Schoolzone’s own school trips research and third-party data sources to explore the effectiveness of marketing strategies.
 We then conducted a survey of users, lapsed users and non-users to establish the size and shape of the market as well as NAM’s position within it.
 In a third phase, fieldworkers visited the museum to talk to teachers, responsible adults, children and museum staff and observed workshops to help evaluate the visitor experience.
 These visits, combined with research forums allowed us to evaluate the offering itself, the supporting information and learning resources and marketing materials.
 A 20,000-word report gave extensive feedback and recommendations.